 "Education leaders told us that they would like us to keep their core school formula funding intact," said Shields.
-"Sen. Mayer listened and protected our students in our classrooms by making sure our school districts will receive the same amount of money from the formula next year as they did this year."
+"Sen. Mayer listened to our state's education leaders and protected our students in our classrooms by making sure our school districts will receive the same amount of money from the formula next year as they did this year."